blzjmzk/blaise-mzyk-website/README.md

 - Integration with a database (Supabase - PostgreSQL) using ORM (Prisma)
 - Authentication access to admin panel (and some API routes) using NextAuth.js
 - Sending emails with Nodemailer
-  React Hook Form + Zod
+- React Hook Form + Zod
-  Toast notifications (React Hot Toast)
+- Toast notifications (React Hot Toast)
-  Markdown editor (SimpleMDE)
+- Markdown editor (SimpleMDE)
+- Animations (Navbar) with Framer Motion
-  Styling: CSS modules
+- Styling: CSS modules